City of Ferndale Climate Planning

 Tribal Engagement and Community Engagement

-We are inviting the Nooksack Indian Tribe and the Lummi Nation to collaborate with us on our planning efforts, and we are asking Ferndale community members’ input at community events and through surveys like the one below.
+We are inviting the Nooksack Indian Tribe and the Lummi Nation to collaborate with us on our planning efforts, and we are asking Ferndale community members’ input at community events.

 Timeline